-Cleansing your liver is at the top of our list of most awesome ways to get fit without working out.
+Cleansing your liver is at the top of our list of the most awesome ways to get fit without working out.
 The liver produces bile, an alkaline fluid used by the digestive system to break down fat.
 Detoxifying the vital organ will effectively kick-start weight loss, reduce toxin buildup, and boost energy levels.
 One daily glass of hot water with lemon each morning is enough to alkalize your system.
 Drink up.

 A high source of fiber, asparagus contains (you guessed it) detoxifying all-star glutathione, along with fiber, folate, iron, and vitamins A, C, E, and K. The veggie is a natural diuretic that also boasts potent quantities of inulin, a prebiotic that supports good bacteria for a healthy gut.
 (The road to health is paved with good intestines.)
 The naturally anti-inflammatory food is also said to possess anti-aging effects.
-Check out our list of other foods that are the fountain of youth.

 One of our favorite bloggers, Minimalist Baker consistently raises the bar for accessible, delicious, and nutritious meals.
 Her concoctions also happen to be ever so photogenic.